-POSH Act is a historical piece of legislation in India and is also known as The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act 2013.
+The Indian Sexual Harassment Act or POSH Act is a historical piece of legislation in India and is also known as The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act 2013.

 Historical Context of Sexual Harassment in India

-India being a patriarchal society, faces the dubious distinction of having a very deep rooted history of sexual harassment in the society.
+India being a patriarchal society, faces the dubious distinction of having a very deep-rooted history of sexual harassment in the society.

 In old times, the women were mostly confined to the four walls of their homes, not permitted to get educated or work.
-There were many instances of sexual harassment, yet, the women had to keep quiet and bear the brunt as coming out in the open would tarnish their image.
+There were many instances of workplace harassment, yet, the women had to keep quiet and bear the brunt as coming out in the open would tarnish their image.

-Background of the POSH Act
+Background of the POSH Act or Sexual Harassment Law

 (a) Vishaka vs State of Rajasthan (1997)